-Except for the Burrunan dolphin which is not IUCN listed and the sperm whale which is ‘Red List 2020-2’ assessed as ‘Vulnerable’ other species are ‘Least Concern’.
+Except for the Burrunan dolphin which is not IUCN listed and the sperm whale is ‘Red List 2020-2’ assessed as ‘Vulnerable’ other species are ‘Least Concern’.

 Bottlenose dolphins are cosmopolitan coastal species found in temperate and tropical waters around the world.
 The images are from a small pod that was bow-riding our boat in the Galápagos Islands.

-Burrunan dolphin, an aboriginal name, is a relatively is a new but controversial species of bottlenose dolphin found in 2011.
+Burrunan dolphin, an aboriginal name, it is a relatively is a new but controversial species of bottlenose dolphin found in 2011.
 There may be about 100 in Port Phillip Bay in Melbourne and another fifty in the coastal lakes of Gippsland where I captured photos of them.
 It’s a small dolphin not assessed for the IUCN Red List but locally assessed as endangered.
 One individual washed up dead on the shore within the Gippsland lake system, and a pod was swimming along with fur seals in the surf at Lakes Entrance.